Alee08/MultiUAV-RL-RB/README.md

 ### Hospitals Scenario

-This scenario derived from Master Thesis in Engineering in Computer Science at Sapienza University of Rome, supervised by Prof. Luca Iocchi (https://alee08.github.io/Multi-UAV_RL_RB).
+This scenario derives from Master Thesis in Engineering in Computer Science at Sapienza University of Rome, supervised by Prof. Luca Iocchi (https://alee08.github.io/Multi-UAV_RL_RB).

 The goal of MultiUAV-RL-RB is to find an optimal policy for each agent, reducing interference between agent policies.
 Agents must respect the mission priority associated with each goal and reach the goals in the correct order.